AdobeDocs/contributor.es-ES/help/writing-essentials/markdown.md

 Visualización:

-Esto es `inline code` dentro de un párrafo de texto.
+This is `inline code` within a paragraph of text.

 Este es un bloque de código delimitado: